tweag/nickel/rfcs/007-bytecode-interpreter.md

 #### Memory representation

-The following notes applies to the native code backend's representation.
+The following notes on the memory representation applies to the native code backend's representation.
 I'm not sure how closures are represented in the Zinc Abstract Machine.

 OCaml uses a uniform memory representation where any value is represented as a single machine word.
 Unboxed values (integers, etc.) are distinguished from